cheredia19/all-sog-medals/README.md

 ## Paris 1900

-The **Paris 1900 Olympic Games** took place in Paris, France, from May 14 to October 28, 1900, within the framework of the Universal Exposition.
+The **Paris 1900 Olympic Games** took place from May 14 to October 28, 1900, within the framework of the Universal Exposition.

 As a consequence, there was no opening or closing ceremony, the events took place over five months, and these events were not called "Olympic Games" in official documents or on promotional posters, so many athletes would be unaware, some until their deaths, that they had competed in the Olympic Games.